Why You Should Wear a Bandana, Headband or Sweatbands Under Your Helmet

 Why do bikers wear bandanas under their helmets?
 The top 5 reasons + How to wear a biker bandana

-Wearing bandanas or bike masks underneath your helmet when you’re out on the road has become something of a pop culture icon for bikers.
+Wearing bandanas or bike masks under your helmet when you’re out on the road has become something of a pop-culture icon among bikers.

-But with the use of bandanas shifting from functional to fashionable, the exact reasons that they’re worn are now often overlooked.
+But as bandanas shift from functional to fashionable, the reasons they’re worn are often overlooked.

-Today, we take a look at the many reasons why bikers choose to wear bandanas under their helmets, while also wrapping up with a handy how-to guide to comfortably wearing a bandana before you take your ride on the streets.
+Today, we take a look at the many reasons bikers choose to wear bandanas under their helmets, and wrap up with a handy how-to guide to comfortably wearing a bandana before you take your ride on the streets.

 Why do bikers wear bandanas under their helmets?